makatalin/natufia-smart-garden/README.md

 # Natufia Smart Garden Design

 This repository contains the UI/UX design for the Natufia Smart Garden project, created using Figma.
-The design provides a user-friendly and modern interface tailored for managing and monitoring a smart garden.
+The design offers a user-friendly and modern interface tailored for managing and monitoring a smart garden.

+Developed as part of the *User Interface Design* course at VERN' University, this project serves as both a showcase of modern design practices and a practical application of UI/UX principles.

 ## Project Structure
 - `Natufia-Smart-Garden.fig`: The primary Figma design file, available in the root directory.